Saint Joseph's Hawks men's basketball: Current era

 The 2004–05 team attempted to repeat the prior year's success without its two star players.
 The Hawks again won the A-10, but lost the A-10 tournament championship to George Washington and failed to receive a bid to the NCAA tournament.
 However, they did receive a bid to the NIT and advanced to the Championship game before losing to South Carolina, 60–57.

 The Hawks were able to repeat their trip to the NIT in 2006, but the Hawks lost in the second round to Hofstra.

 The 2007–08 team finished in 4th place in A-10 play with a 21–13 record.
 They lost to Temple in the A-10 tournament and received an at-large bid to the NCAA tournament.
 There, they lost to Oklahoma in the First Round.

 The Hawks made trips to the NIT in 2012 and 2013, losing in the first round both years.

 The 2013–14 Hawks finished the season with a 24–10 record and a third-place finish in A-10 play.
 The Hawks won the A-10 tournament by beating #23 VCU and earned the school's first bid since 2008 to the NCAA tournament.
 The Hawks lost to eventual National Champions, Connecticut, in the Second Round (formerly the First Round).

 Following the NCAA appearance in 2014, the Hawks looked to build on their success in 2014–15, but suffered a setback, finishing the season with 13–18 record.

 The most recent appearance in the NCAA Tournament came in 2016.
 The 2015–16 team finished the season with a 28–8 record, a game out of first place in A-10 play.
 DeAndre' Bembry was named A-10 Player of the Year.
 The Hawks won the A-10 tournament for the fourth time by defeating VCU.
 The Hawks were awarded a #8 seed in the NCAA Tournament and defeated 9 seed Cincinnati in the First Round before losing to 1 seed Oregon.

 The Hawks won the inaugural Big 5 Classic in 2023, defeating Temple 74-65.
 St. Joe's went 2-0 in "pool play" defeating Penn 69-61, and defeating 18th ranked Villanova in the Holy War 78-65.
 This was the Hawks' 21st Big 5 Championship and 10th outright.

 Postseason

 NCAA tournament results

-The Hawks have appeared in the NCAA tournament 21 times.
+The Hawks have appeared in the NCAA tournament 21 times (with one vacated appearance).
 Their combined record is 19–25.
+The 1961 appearance was subsequently vacated.